CLIUtils/CLI11/README.md

 An option name must start with a alphabetic character, underscore, a number 🚧,  '?'🚧, or '@'🚧.
 For long options, after the first character '.', and '-' are also valid characters.
 For the `add_flag*` functions '{' has special meaning.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
 One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.
 If you want the default value to print in the help description, pass in `true` for the final parameter for `add_option`.

 The `add_option_function<type>(...` function will typically require the template parameter be given unless a `std::function` object with an exact match is passed.
 The type can be any type supported by the `add_option` function.
+The function should throw an error (`CLI::ConversionError` or `CLI::ValidationError` possibly) if the value is not valid.

 🚧 Flag options specified through the `add_flag*` functions allow a syntax for the option names to default particular options to a false value or any other value if some flags are passed.
 For example: